-Do you want to know how to clean a panini maker the easy way?
+Do you want to know how to clean a panini maker (or quesadilla makers) the easy way?
 Then keep on reading to find out all the details you need to know in our handy how-to guide.

 Everything you Need to Know about Cleaning a Panini Press